 The RICE and connected gas compressor is a continuous-type process.
-The engine isoperated at the load (percent output) needed to drive the gas compressor to provide the desired volumetric flow and compression ratio for the transport of carbon doxide.
+The engine is operated at the load (percent output) needed to drive the gas compressor to provide the desired volumetric flow and compression ratio for the transport of carbon dioxide.
 The engine is equipped with an air-to-fuel ratio controller (AFRC) that manages the fuel flow and combustion air flowrates based on the engine load.

-2.3 Sampling Locations
+2.3 Sampling Location

-The RICE exhaust gas is directed through mufflers prior to being released to the atmosphere through dedicated vertical exhaust stacks with vertical release points.
+The RICE exhaust gas is directed through a muffler prior to being released to the atmosphere through a dedicated vertical exhaust stack with a vertical release point.